 Approach

 QIDAM is a conceptual model that identifies the data needs of the health quality improvement applications.
 Since a conceptual model for this domain does not exist, we have created a new model.
-This new model harmonizes the functional capabilities of vMR and QDM (and the QDM-based HQMF Implementation Guide [5]).
+This new model harmonizes the functional capabilities of vMR and QDM (and the QDM-based HQMF Implementation Guide [3]).
 The QIDAM does not require direct mapping from these or other physical or logical models since it is not an implementable artifact.
-However, it may be used to determine whether a given logical or physical model can represent all of the data and concepts required for health quality improvement.
+That is, data represented in other models will not need to be transformed to QIDAM since QIDAM is conceptual.
+However, mapping to QIDAM may be used to determine whether a given logical or physical model can represent all of the data and concepts required for health quality improvement.
 This will be done via mappings from QIDAM to the logical or physical model of interest.
 We expect that a logical or physical model manifestation of QIDAM will be based on an appropriate existing information model so as to support interoperability with other application domains.

 As sources of input to the model, document templates used for healthcare quality applications were also reviewed.
 Specifically, templates contained in the following specifications were used to inform QIDAM on the concepts to be modeled and their structure: